Applying for a passport or ID card if you live in Iran

 Collect your document

-You can collect your document from the embassy in Tehran between 14.30 and 15.00 Sunday to Wednesday and between 12.00 and 12.30 on Thursdays.
+You can collect your document from the embassy in Tehran from Sunday to Thursday between 10.00 and 12.00 hours.
 You do not need to make an appointment.
 First check which days our offices are closed.

 What happens to my old passport or ID card?